 When you arrive, check in at the reception desk.
-You will be required to fill in the purple form sent with your appointment letter, if you have not already done so.
 Waiting times are usually short and most women are seen within 15 minutes of their stated appointment time.

 Please note that medical students may be present for some appointments.
 If you do not wish to have them in the room please let the nurse or doctor know and the students will be asked to step outside.

 You should allow an hour for your appointment, but most women will be ready to leave within 30 minutes.
 On arrival at the breast screening unit, you will be met by a radiographer who will confirm your appointment.